flatland-association/flatland-book/getting-started/first-submission.md

 [Different prizes](neurips-challenge) are available depending on the method you use!
 Therefore it is important to fill this tag correctly.
 Winning solutions will be verified by the organizers to ensure the method was properly declared.
 ```

 If you set `debug` to `true`, then the evaluation will run on a smaller set of 28 environments, and the logs from your submitted code (if it fails) will be made available to you to help you debug.
-These test submissions won't count against your daily limit and will appear at the bottom of the leaderboard (score of `-1.0`).
+These test submissions will appear at the bottom of the leaderboard (score of `-1.0`).

 ```{warning}
 By default `debug` is set to `true`, so when you are ready to make a competitive submission, make sure to set `debug` to `false`!